frictionlessdata/website/site/blog/2017-05-23-cmso/README.md

 category: case-studies
 image: /img/blog/cmso-logo.png
 subject_context: CMSO uses Frictionless Data specs to package cell migration data and load it into Pandas for data analysis and creation of visualizations.
-summary: Building standards for cell migration data in order to enable data sharing in the field.
+description: Building standards for cell migration data in order to enable data sharing in the field.
 ---

 Researchers worldwide try to understand how cells move, a process extremely important for many physiological and pathological conditions.
 [Cell migration](https://en.wikipedia.org/wiki/Cell_migration)